-The award, presented annually at the Lovejoy Convocation to a member of the news profession, was established in 1952.
+Colby College seeks nominations for the Elijah Parish Lovejoy Award for Courage in Journalism.
+The award, which was established in 1952, is presented annually at the Lovejoy Convocation to a member of the news profession:

 - To honor and preserve the memory of Elijah Parish Lovejoy, America’s first martyr to freedom of the press and a Colby College graduate (valedictorian, Class of 1826) who died bravely rather than forsake his editorial principles.